 Whether you are writing a dissertation, a formal essay, or a blog post, your aim is to produce the most readable manuscript and to avoid outright French grammar mistakes.
 Having a piece of text riddled with French grammatical and spelling errors is not only distracting for your readers but also can hurt your reputation and raise doubts about your knowledge and expertise in a subject.

 While you should consider hiring a professional copy editor if you’re writing a novel, there are a number of online French grammar tools that everyone can use for free.
 These online tools let you correct most of the errors in your texts.
 Preparing an error-free piece of text in French without spelling, grammar, and punctuation mistakes is what takes a manuscript from good to great.
 It’s the trademark of great content.

-I have reviewed the best French grammar checker online software that will make your writings error-free.
-Before starting the comparison of the best French grammar checkers, I would like to give a general overview about grammar checkers and how they really work:
+I have reviewed the best French grammar checker online software that will make your writing error-free.
+Before starting the comparison of the best French grammar checkers, I would like to give a general overview of grammar checkers and how they really work:

 - What is a grammar checker?

 - Errors that a French grammar checker can find

 - Do you really need a grammar checker?

 - Top French grammar checkers

 - The best French grammar checker